material-motion/material-motion/concepts/patterns.md

     tween = FadeInTween()
     target.addDescription(tween)

 Here, `FadeInTween` is the Description.
-The logic that fulfills FadeInTween **is not executed here**.
-The Description has been handed off to some system via `addDescription`.
-That system will soon execute the Description.
+The fading in of the target **is not executed here**. `addDescription` has simply registered the description of the desired change to some system.
+That system is expected to fulfill the Description at some later point in the program's execution.

 Also consider this pseudo-code: